 Many South Africans abroad have formalised their non-resident tax status through Financial Emigration, and this process has now proven to be a thorn in SARS and National Treasury’s side.
-The change to the emigration rules, which is set for 1 March 2021, appears to be a desperate bid to stem the tide of South Africans making up their mind to ‘divorce’ South Africa fiscally through Financial Emigration.
+The change to the emigration rules, which came into effect 1 March 2021, is a desperate bid to stem the tide of South Africans making up their mind to ‘divorce’ South Africa fiscally through Financial Emigration.
 This means SARS will aggressively target expats as an untapped pool of potential revenue, exposing your offshore trusts, foreign income streams and other assets held abroad.

 How will SARS find me?

 Under existing international standards, South Africa participates in the automatic sharing of information between tax authorities on individuals’ financial accounts and investments.
-Government expressly stated in February 2020 that these cooperative practices will remain in place to ensure that South African tax residents who have offshore income and investments pay the appropriate level of tax.
+Government expressly stated during the 2021 Budget Speech that these cooperative practices will remain in place to ensure that South African tax residents who have offshore income and investments pay the appropriate level of tax.